jceme/Logging/README.md

 ### Log level configuration
 The basic format for level configuration is an object for key `levels`, listing the packages with the minimum log level name.

-Instead of the minimum level name, an array with the specific level names can be used, like `"my.app.foo": [ "DEBUG", "WARN" ]`
+Instead of the minimum level name, an array with the specific level names can be used, like `"my.app.foo": [ "DEBUG", "WARN" ]` which will only log exactly DEBUG and WARN messages.

 #### Log level names
 Listing of all log level names in ascending order of importance: